 IMPACT: Guantánamo Bay military prison is a site of egregious and ongoing human rights violations perpetrated by the United States government.
 Opened in early 2002 on a U.S. naval base in Cuba, the prison has housed 780 adults and minors from around the world—all Muslim—most of whom have been subjected to torture and severe abuse at the hands of the U.S. armed forces and the CIA.
 Most were never formally charged with any crime and were detained for years without trial.
-As of early 2021, forty remain imprisoned at Guantánamo Bay prison.
+As of 2022, thirty-nine remain imprisoned at Guantánamo Bay prison.

 Since its founding in 2002, Guantánamo Bay military prison has held 780 adults and minors from around fifty different countries, all of whom are Muslim.
-As of early 2020, 731 of them (or 93 percent) have been released without ever having been formally charged.
+As of 2022, 732 of them (or 94 percent) have been released without ever having been formally charged.
 Nine men have died in custody, seven by apparent suicide and two due to illness.
-Of the forty remaining, six have been recommended for release but remain imprisoned.
-Three have been proposed for trial but have not yet been charged with any crime.
-Nine out of the original 780 (or 0.01 percent) have been charged with or convicted of crimes and remain in Guantánamo.
-The remaining twenty-two individuals continue to be held without trial in indefinite detention.
+Of the thirty-nine remaining, thirteen have been recommended for release but remain imprisoned.
+Twelve out of the original 780 (or 1.5 percent) have been charged with or convicted of crimes and remain in Guantánamo.
+The remaining fourteen individuals continue to be held without trial in indefinite detention.

 Scholars like Dr. Maha Hilal have pointed out that Guantánamo Bay military prison is “reserved for the detention of Muslims and Muslims alone,” and that most coverage about the prison does not acknowledge the central role that Islamophobia has played in its creation and maintenance.
 A 2005 investigation by the New York Times concluded that it has become an international symbol of anti-Muslim state violence, and of the abuse and injustice that the United States has perpetrated as part of the so-called “war on terror.”